arober11/dnamatch-tools/README.md

 ### DNA_file_state.sh

-Indicates the SNPS per chromosome in an autosmal file from the like of Ancestry, 23AndMe, FTDNA, ... , or a combined file Along with counts of the CALLS and NO CALLS per chromosome
+Indicates the SNPS per chromosome in an autosmal file from the like of Ancestry, 23AndMe, FTDNA, ... , or a combined file; along with counts of the CALLS and NO CALLS per chromosome
 ```
 Usage:   DNA_file_state.sh <rawfile[.txt|.csv]> [,]